tenbergen/CPRTool/README.md

 **Step 2:** At the root of the directory, create a `.env` file using `.env.example` as the template and fill out the variables.

-**Step 3:** Run `sh build-app.sh` to build and start the Docker containers.
+**Step 3:** Execute `sh build-app.sh` to build and start the Docker containers.

-**Step 4:** Run `mongo-init.sh` to initialize user database login credentials.
+**Step 4:** In `scripts` directory, execute `mongo-init.sh` to initialize user database login credentials.
 This is only necessary on the very first build of the application.

 The web application should be running on the specified domain in your `.env` file.

-Optionally:
+Optionally, in `scripts` directory:
 - if you wish to change the user password, execute `mongo-changepwd.sh`.
 - To delete everything from all databases as well as saved files, execute `delete-db.sh`.